OCA/multi-company/account_payment_order_inter_company/readme/DESCRIPTION.rst

-This module allows to map tax and account depending of the product.
+This module allows for an inter-company billing to automatically pay the invoice in Company A as soon as the invoice in Company B is paid.